cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 solver, which solves the problem.
 This method returns that low-level representation, along with a ``SolvingChain`` and metadata for unpacking a solution into the problem.
-This low-level representation closely resembles, but is not identitical to, the arguments supplied to the solver.
+This low-level representation closely resembles, but is not identical to, the arguments supplied to the solver.

 A solution to the equivalent low-level problem can be obtained via the data by invoking the ``solve_via_data`` method of the returned solving